This is a practice for Elul and High Holy Days, but can also be utilized for the secular new year or any of Judaism’s four New Years.

 It’s the name that symbolizes what you will do with the year, if it is granted to you.
 It’s the word or words that names your vision of the year to come, who you want to be, and the work you want to do in the world for this one year.

-This used to be the center-point of the Rosh Hashanah rituals that I lead, and it was powerful.
+This began as the center-point of the Rosh Hashanah rituals that I led, and it was powerful.
 Not only the claiming of the new name, but also the shedding of names that no longer serve you.
 Explore the Ritual Archive for the ritual script/siddur from one of the last times I did this style ritual as part of Rosh Hashanah.

 Once you have selected a name/focus – you can go even bigger with this and create what is called a “Dream Decree” a Minshar Cholem (מִנְשָׁר חֲלוֹם).
 Take that name and really play with what it means to you, what it feels like, looks like, tastes, sounds or even smells like, and then actually write it down in some fashion.
 You could write it in a journal, create an altar, or create a Pinterest board of images that relate to the dream.
 I also recommend sharing it with someone(s) who can be supportive of this dream.